 European pilchard, Sardine, Pilchard

 European pilchard are caught using purse-seine nets that are set around a school of fish in the surface to mid-water.
 Once the school is surrounded, the bottom of the net is closed by a footrope.
-There is no known damage to the benthic habitat and bycatch of other small fish is considered to be low.Portugal
+There is no known damage to the benthic habitat and bycatch of other small fish is considered to be low.Portugal and Spain

-European pilchard are caught using purse-seine nets which are set around a school of fish in the surface to mid-water.
+European Sardine are caught by purse seine nets which are set around a school of fish in the surface to mid-water.
 Once the school is surrounded, the bottom of the net is closed by a footrope.
-The impact on endangered, threatened or protected species is unlikely and discarding of non-target species is thought to be low however concern remains regarding the impact on dolphins and vulnerable bird species.
-The proportion of juvenile sardines caught within the fishery has increased.
-There is very little impact on the benthic environment and species.
+Discard rates in this fishery are considered to be low and an impact on endangered, threatened or protected species is unlikely.
+Bycatch of non-target species is considered to be low.
+Catches of juvenile sardine are also considered to be low Purse seines used properly do not pose any impact on benthic habitats or surrounding ecosystem.Spain and France

 European pilchard are fished around the coastline of Morocco (FAO 34) extending towards the Mediterranean Sea and imported into South Africa.
 Management is considered to be unknown as no definitive management plan has been defined for the whole fishing region (subdivided into three areas namely A, B, and C).
-There are indications that at least one of the fishing areas (Area C) has a management plan, which includes the use of a Total Allowable Catch (TAC) limitation although the effectiveness of the plan remains unknown.Portugal
+There are indications that at least one of the fishing areas (Area C) has a management plan, which includes the use of a Total Allowable Catch (TAC) limitation although the effectiveness of the plan remains unknown.Spain & Portugal

 European Sardine are caught in Morocco FAO 27 or 37 (ICES), Mauritania and Portugal (FAO 27 –ICES IXa, ICES VIIIc) and imported into South Africa.
 Management is considered largely effective.
 An ecosystem based approach of management is in the state of implementationFrance & Spain